 My intention for this month’s column is to be controversial and I want to state for the record that I give no apologies for stating my opinion.
-The views taken in this article are mine alone and I take full ownership for them.
-There are in my judgement, two main reasons why many in the financial advisory community in Canada today are reluctant to have convictions and a well formed belief system that guide themselves in their personal lives and in their professional practices.
-1) To do so requires coming to terms with ones own mortality in both ones career and life.
+The views taken in this article are mine alone and I take full ownership of them.
+There are in my judgment, two main reasons why many in the financial advisory community in Canada today are reluctant to have convictions and a well-formed belief system that guides themselves in their personal lives and in their professional practices.
+1) To do so requires coming to terms with one’s own mortality in both one’s career and life.
 2) It requires having clear convictions, making judgments and having an opinion of what is right and wrong and believing in something deeply.

-Over the last few years I have developed several educational courses for the brokerage, banking and insurance industries, my story begins when I was asked by one of the largest educational provider in this market space to create the first course offered on a new topic in the benefit and pension industry that has been gaining in popularity amongst successful business owners.
-Soon after this course was released one of the largest bank owned investment brokerage firms with a sales force over 1500 brokers purchased several hundred units of this course.
+Over the last few years, I have developed several educational courses for the brokerage, banking and insurance industries, my story begins when I was asked by one of the largest educational providers in this market space to create the first course offered on a new topic in the benefit and pension industry that has been gaining in popularity amongst successful business owners.
+Soon after this course was released one of the largest bank-owned investment brokerage firms with a sales force over 1500 brokers purchased several hundred units of this course.
 Their one condition placed on their purchase was that they would customize it to suit their end objectives and structure.

-To my great surprise, disbelief and disappointment their edited vision had gutted the most important and valuable information contained within the original course content that I absolutely believed that anyone offering these tax and benefit solution needed to know.
-I can only surmise that this was done because this financial organization’s only objective was to educate its brokers just enough to be able to sale this concept yet keep their brokers in the dark so they would be fully dependent on their employer.
+To my great surprise, disbelief, and disappointment their edited vision had gutted the most important and valuable information contained within the original course content that I absolutely believed that anyone offering these tax and benefits solutions needed to know.
+I can only surmise that this was done because this financial organization’s only objective was to educate its brokers just enough to be able to sell this concept yet keep their brokers in the dark so they would be fully dependent on their employer.